firebolt-db/godocs/docs/Guides/loading-data/creating-access-keys-aws.md

 has_toc: false
 ---

 This section will walk you through the steps to create security credentials in AWS.
 These credentials will be used to load data from AWS S3 into Firebolt.

 In order to enable Firebolt to load data from your S3 buckets, you must:
   1. Create a user
-  2. Create appropriate permissions for this user and
+  2. Create appropriate permissions for this user
   3. Create access credentials to authenticate this user.

 ## Create User